saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 ```

 Validation:
   - Verify that the Leaf should be deleted and proper response received.
-In this case the loopback interfaces should be along with both IPV4 and IPV6 addresses.
+In this case the loopback interfaces should be deleted along with both IPV4 and IPV6 addresses.

 ### SET operation

 ### Mixed type operations Expectation

-A valid request containing a delete, a replace and an update operation, the server must follow the processing order specified in gNMI specification and handle the request without any errors.
+A valid request containing a Set Delete, Set Replace and a Set Update operation.
+The server must follow the processing order specified in gNMI specification and handle the request without any errors.
 The server should send a valid response to the client once the request has been processed successfully.

-### Test 1: Send a valid delete, replace and update request for an existing subtree
+### Test 1: Send a valid Set request with delete, replace and update for an existing subtree

-Condition to test: Send a delete for an interface, replace for other interfaces followed by an update request.
+Condition to test: Send a Set delete for an interface, replace for other interfaces followed by an update request.
 ```
 path: { origin: "openconfig" elem: { name:"interfaces" } }
 payload: